-For an even more peaceful and remote destination, ride a couple hours past Vaxholm, and hop off in Svartso.
+For an even more peaceful and remote destination, ride a couple hours past Vaxholm, and hop off in Svartsö.
 The little grocery provides this island community with whatever it needs.
 Residents stock their cabins using the island's answer to a moving van.
 And visitors can hop a rental bike.

-Even if you don't leave the city, you'll still likely be on the water.
-Scenic Stockholm harbor tours are popular and shuttle boats zip between the many islands.
-From downtown, it's just a quick hop to Djurgarden — the Garden Island.
+Even if you don't leave Stockholm, you'll still likely be on the water.
+Scenic harbor tours are popular, and shuttle boats zip between the many islands.
+From downtown, it's just a quick hop to Djurgården — the "Garden Island."

 Four hundred years ago, Djurgården was the king's hunting ground.
 Now this entire lush island is Stockholm's fun center, protected as a national park.
 You can rent a canoe, enjoy a bike ride, munch a picnic, or just take in the harbor scene along with a good cold beer.
 And this island has several of the city's top museums.

 The Vasa Museum is my favorite maritime museum anywhere.
 It took several centuries, but Stockholm turned a titanic flop into one of Europe's great sightseeing attractions.
 The Vasa — while heralded as the ultimate warship of her day — sank, just minutes into her maiden voyage.